seemoo-lab/nexmon/BLUETOOTH_README.md

 * Go to the root directory of the repository: `cd nexmon`
   * Switch to the bluetooth branch: `git checkout bluetooth-wip`
   * Setup the build environment: `source setup_env.sh`
-  * Compile some build tools and extract the ucode and flashpatches from the original firmware files: `make`
+  * Compile some build tools and extract the content from the original HCD files: `make`
-* Go to the *patches* folder of your target device (e.g. bcm4335c0 for the Nexus 5): `cd patches/bluetooth/bcm4335c0/nexmon`
+* Go to the *patches* folder of your target device (e.g. bcm4335c0 for the Nexus 5): `cd patches/bcm4335c0_BT/nexmon`
   * Setup the specific build environment: `source setup_env.sh`
   * If you want to patch non 4-byte aligned addresses, make sure your smartphone is connected to your machine and [InternalBlue](https://github.com/seemoo-lab/internalblue) is accessible.
   * Go into the folder of your target patch: e.g. `cd NiNo_PoC`
   * Compile a patched firmware: `make`
-  * Generate a backup of your original firmware file: `make backup-hcd`
+  * **Important:** Create a backup of your original HCD file: `make backup-hcd`
-  * Install the patched firmware on your smartphone: `make install-patch` (make sure your smartphone is connected to your machine beforehand)
+  * Install the patched HCD on your smartphone: `make install-patch` (make sure your smartphone is connected to your machine beforehand)
   * To reinstall the backed up hcd: `make install-backup`

 ### Where to find what?